pdedes/boomvideo/README.md

 This is a hackathon project @ Fullstack Academy.

-Everything about meetings sucks.
-Fumbling for passcodes, multi-tasking participants, materials haven't been shared early enough, expansion of scope.
-It's endless.
+Everything about meetings stink.
+Fumbling for passcodes, multi-tasking participants, the materials haven't been shared early enough, expansion of scope, no one took notes.
+It's no surprise that we don't like them.

 This project is an experiment with web-video streaming over webRTC built on IceComm.io.
 The idea is that face-to-face meetings should be launched quickly, and with absolutely minimum overhead.